What Are Negligent Hiring Claims?

 - An employee assaults his boss, sending the woman to the hospital with severe injuries.
 When reviewed, the employer is found not to have checked employment references and prior employers where, even superficially, the employer would have discovered that the two prior employers, would not rehire him.
 A criminal background check would have revealed felony offenses.

 - A temporary agency that claimed to do thorough background checking placed an employee as a controller in a finance office.
 A few months later, the firm discovered that the temp employee had embezzled thousands of dollars.
 (The temp firm was held liable.)

 - At a manufacturing company, the employer began measuring product loss and was shocked at the amount of product that was disappearing before it reached the customer.
 As a first step, he installed cameras.
-This was partially successful at stopping the theft although, for example, a charitable donation jar, that was out of range of the cameras, was stolen off of a supervisor's desk.
-Long story, but after much investigation, the majority of the thefts were traced back to one employee.
+This was partially successful at stopping the theft—for example, a charitable donation jar that was out of range of the cameras was stolen off of a supervisor's desk.
+After much investigation, the majority of the thefts were traced back to one employee.
 He had served time in prison for arson and part of his sentence was to give $100,000 in restitution to the arson target.
 Because the employer had not done background checking, a partner who received the product sued for damages to their reputation and ability to keep delivery commitments.

 While employers must do diligent background checking, they must also perform fair and nondiscriminatory checks.
 Background checks of people who are candidates for the same job should be the same.
 A clear connection should exist between the background checks conducted and the requirements of the job or of basic employment.

 To avoid the hassle and staff time invested, potential losses of productivity and reputation, and financial damages assigned by courts, employers need to do thorough background checking.
 You need to know who you are hiring lest they injure your employees or customers in any way.